yaolubrain/PowerStep/README.md

 We use [Megatron Core](https://github.com/NVIDIA/Megatron-LM) V0.12 and [MindSpeed-LLM](https://gitcode.com/Ascend/MindSpeed-LLM)

 The optimizers are implemented in `megatron/core/optimizer/optim.py`.
-The examples scripts are in `scripts/`.
+The example training scripts are in `scripts/`.